PankajaGuruge/Nand-to-Tetris/README.md

-# Build a Modern Computer from First Principles: From Nand to Tetris
+# Build a Modern Computer from First Principles: From Nand to Tetris (Part I)

 Welcome to the repository for the "Build a Modern Computer from First Principles: From Nand to Tetris" project-centered course.
 This course is an exciting journey that takes you from the basics of logic gates all the way to building a fully functional computer system, including software.